wp-plugins/font-resizer/readme.txt

 Not yet, no. But feel free to contact us if you have a question! info@cubetech.ch

 == Changelog ==

+= 1.1.1 =
+* Bugfix for different directory structure (like language structure, yourdomain.tld/en/ for english)

 = 1.1.0 =
 * Added menu page